creifenscheid/site_setup/README.md

 All libraries are included locally and not via cdn or something.
 This is done to prevent privacy issues.
-Therefore the delivered frameworks may not be the latest release.
+Therefor the delivered frameworks may not be the latest release.